 Control Telephony as provided for in CC.6.5.1 – CC.6.5.5 and ECC.6.5.1 – ECC.6.5.5 of the Grid Code.

-In addition to those listed in 7.3, critical tools and facilities for NGESO will include state estimation applications, facilities for load-frequency control, security analysis and the means to facilitate cross-border market operations.
+In addition to those listed in 7.3, critical tools and facilities for NESO will include state estimation applications, facilities for load-frequency control, security analysis and the means to facilitate cross-border market operations.

-NGESO and Transmission Licensees must also ensure they have at least one geographically separate control room with backup power supplies for at least 72 hours, in case of loss of primary power supply.
+NESO and Transmission Licensees must also ensure they have at least one geographically separate control room with backup power supplies for at least 72 hours, in case of loss of primary power supply.
 They must also have a procedure to transfer functions to the Standby Control Room as quickly as possible but in no longer than 3 hours.
 For Transmission Licensees these provisions are provided for in the STC.

 Assurance & Compliance Testing